TMJ Treatment – Portland, OR

 The Sonogram is so important in diagnosing TMJ that we use it with every patient, even during our initial consultations.
 The patient always deserves to know their true condition from the start, and there is no simpler, more accurate, or more comfortable way to determine this than through the sounds your jaw joints make when opening and closing.
 Treating TMJ/TMD can be a journey, and if you get off on the wrong path from the beginning, you will almost certainly wind up somewhere other than where you want to be.

-Diagnosing TMJ Issues with Jaw Velocity Analysis
+Diagnosing TMJ Issues with Joint Vibration Analysis

-Jaw Velocity Analysis (JVA) is a way to evaluate the health of the TMJ by listening to the sounds that it makes during a routine open/close cycle.
+Joint Vibration Analysis (JVA) is a way to evaluate the health of the TMJ by listening to the sounds that it makes during a routine open/close cycle.
 As the condyle (end of the jawbone) moves against the disk, it makes a distinct sound, and this allows us to determine if there is a malfunction and how serious that malfunction is.
 It can also tell us if there is inflammation in the joint, which can be indicative of a mispositioning of the condyle.

 Treating TMJ Problems with Disclusion Time Reduction Therapy (DTR)